 Eventually, he will get used to the fact that you will not comply to such requests.
 He will begin to realize that you will only behave in a respectable manner and will not oblige anymore, so he will stop asking and treat you with more respect.

 It is also important that you take care of yourself generally.
 You are probably feeling down on yourself which will also make it difficult for you to stand up for yourself when confronting him.
 Boost your self-esteem by looking after yourself and this should make things easier too, in sha’ Allah.

 When a marriage is experiencing difficulties like this, it is important to consider your options.
 The first thing to do in most cases is to try and turn things around and make them work by improving marital relations.

 If it is your desire to try and work on the relationship, then working on improving your marital relations could help to improve things more generally.
 Engaging in things such as date nights and doing fun things together will help to strengthen your relationship and bring you closer together.
 The closer you become, the more he will respect you and the less likely he will be to ask you to perform indecent acts or ridicule you in social media or in front of family.

 If you would feel more comfortable, you might consider inviting friends and their husbands to join you too so that you will not be in a position where he can ask you to do anything you don’t want to.

-Furthermore, you could attend counselling together to have a neutral third party intervene and advice your husband on his inappropriate behaviors.
+Furthermore, you could attend counseling together to have a neutral third party to intervene and advise your husband about his inappropriate behaviors.
 It may be that hearing it from someone else will make him more likely to change his ways.
 It may also be embarrassing for him so may even cause him to stop for this reason alone.